usherlabs/usher-referrals/README.md

 ### Usher Core (you are here)

 Usher Core is the central component of the Usher ecosystem, responsible for operating the primary decentralized application (dApp) driving the Usher experience.
-Deploying an Usher Core node sets up the fundamental infrastructure, which includes a user-friendly frontend interface and an essential database, allowing you to manage your own partnerships and campaigns with ease and efficiency.
+Deploying an Usher Core node sets up the fundamental infrastructure, which includes a user-friendly frontend interface and communication with essential databases, allowing you to manage your own partnerships and campaigns with ease and efficiency.

 ### Usher Programs